cybercongress/go-cyber/docs/keystore.md

 All user keypairs stored locally at `PATH_TO_CYBERD/cli/keys` folder.
 You can backup this folder for easy migrating between testnets.

-The node keypair stored in `priv_validator_key.json` at `PATH_TO_CYBERD/daemon/config` folder.
+The node keypair stored in `node_key.json` at `PATH_TO_CYBERD/daemon/config` folder.
 You can delete it and restart docker if you want to change this keypair.
 The new pair will create automatically.
-Or you can backup it too and insert in the same folder at new testnet if you want same validator pubkey.
+Or you can backup it too and insert in the same folder at new testnet if you want same node pubkey.

+Also, you can change your validator keypairs by removing `priv_validator_key.json` file from `PATH_TO_CYBERD/daemon/config` folder.
+Do not forget to restart container for applying changes.
+Or you can backup this file for easy migrating between testnets.

 ## Generate Multisig Public Keys